 5 Conclusion with focus on gained knowledge

-Through this assignment, we have reorganized the metadata from the Adventureworks database in the form of a graph database.
-While some insights could have been extracted from the metadata itself, our main goal was to investigate potential applications of graph databases in a business environment willing to gain more insights on his data and how to use them more efficiently.
+For this assignment, we have reorganized the metadata from the Adventureworks database into a graph database.
+While some insights could have been extracted from the metadata itself, our main goal was to investigate potential applications of graph databases in a business environment and to discuss their added value. .

-A first application explored is the monitoring of users in communities to ensure a proper adoption of metadata management software within an organization and use it as a tool to find new synergies between the departments.
-Secondly, we have seen how graph database technology could be leveraged to perform impact analysis to understand the impact of the modification of an asset on the rest of the organization.
-Last but not least, we used centrality algorithms to highlight the most important assets within the organizations.
-This is of crucial importance as it could enable IT and management to better understand their importance and therefore integrate it when building or updating systems.
-Metadata management software do not only help a better collaboration between the departments but also between business and IT.
+The first application explored is the monitoring of users in communities to ensure a proper adoption of metadata management software within an organization and use it as a tool to find new synergies between the departments.
+Secondly, we have described how graph database technology could be leveraged to perform impact analysis concerning the modification of an asset and the subsequent influence on the rest of the organization.
+Last but not least, we used various centrality algorithms to highlight the most important assets within the organizations.
+The latter is crucial as it could enable IT and management to better understand their importance and therefore integrate it when building or updating systems.
+Metadata management software does not only facilitate a better collaboration between the departments but also between business and IT.
 It also offers decision makers critical information and reveals blind spots in the company structure.

-More use cases could have been integrated to this work such as reporting per communities the number of assets not properly completed (properties empty) or even incorporating additional node types within our model such as rules (OrderQty must be higher than 0) or reports.
+More use cases could have been integrated to this work such as reporting the incomplete number of assets per community or even incorporating additional node types within our model such as rules (OrderQty must be higher than 0) or reports.
 Once growing in complexity, such a model would be in measure to provide a transversal view on data taking the GDPR legislator's perspective as well as the one of the data scientist.

 On top of the business insights gained during this assignment, we now have a better understanding of graph technology and of its advantages compared to traditional relational databases.
 Moreover, this assignment has enables us to ...